dboland77/weather-app/README.md

 I have used two separate functions to test the API calls each take the city id and api key as parameters.

+I obtain the weather with unit=metric for celsius results.

 To hide the API key from being seen I am using REACT_APP environment variables for both (in the .env root file).